 With so many elements to a wedding, it can be easy for something to slip through the cracks.
 Don’t let your carefully laid seating plans go to waste.
 Add escort cards to your to-dos on Zola’s wedding planning checklist so that you can figure out which options are right for your special day.

 Still figuring out the guest list?
 Use Zola’s guest list manager to keep track of everyone you need to seat.
-When you get to making up your escort cards, that list will come in handy to ensure that everyone has a spot, so that you don’t have to worry on your big day about finding an extra chair.
+When you get to making up your escort cards or place cards, that list will come in handy to ensure that everyone has a spot, so that you don’t have to worry on your big day about finding an extra chair.
 Your guests will have a blast and you’ll be able to sit back and soak in the victory of a conflict-free night surrounded by the company of your loved ones.